Bananas Foster Chia Seed Pudding: Because we may not have control over everything in life, but we certainly have power over how we eat our bananas.

 Just Kidding, the sequel.

-Normally, bananas foster is made with brown sugar, rum, nutmeg, and cinnamon.
-I replaced the brown sugar with pure maple syrup, which made the whole thing a super cinch to prepare.
-Basically, all you do is saute sliced bananas with the other fostering ingredients, and the whole thing takes like 8 minutes max.
+Basically, all you do is sauté sliced bananas with the other fostering ingredients, and the whole thing takes like 8 minutes max.
 The aroma and flavor is so warm and inviting!
 And lemme just say: if you’ve never fostered a banana, you should totes foster a banana, smalls!

 So eat it for breakfast and dessert.
-And brunch and linner.
+And brunch.

 Take your chia pudding on a banana boat booze cruise!